 He is frequently consulted in personal injury and other common law claims in the Channel Islands and has considerable experience of Jersey and Guernsey procedure and litigation.
 This has frequently involved issues related to discount rates for future loss.
 He often travels to the Islands for conferences and mediations.
 He has also been instructed on claims in the Isle of Man, most recently in Yoxall v Moore .

-- Goldscheider v Royal Opera House EWHC 687: High profile noise claim against the Royal Opera involving an allegation of “acoustic shock” by an orchestra member.
-Appeal process currently pending.
+- Goldscheider v Royal Opera House EWCA Civ 711; EWHC 687: High profile noise claim against the Royal Opera involving an allegation of “acoustic shock” by an orchestra member.
+Appeal to Court of Appeal succeeded in part.

-- British Steel Coke Oven Workers GLO (Hutson v TATA Steel) EWHC 2647 (QB); EWHC 3031 (QB)- Major group litigation involving large numbers of lung cancer and respiratory claims against the former British Steel.
+- British Steel Coke Oven Workers GLO (Hutson v TATA Steel) [2016-2021] EWHC 1608; EWHC 107; EWHC 2647; EWHC 3031- Major group litigation involving large numbers of cancer and respiratory claims against the former British Steel.